ELECTRON CONFIGURATION

 THE AUFBAU PRINCIPLE

 "Aufbau" is German for building up.
 The principle is simple: electrons fill the lowest available energy subshell first, then the next, and so on.
 You build an atom's configuration by adding electrons one at a time into the cheapest available seat.
+Based on that, can you guess the order we should fill orbitals in?
+Give it a try in the diagram below.

 The filling order is not simply 1s → 2s → 2p → 3s → 3p → 3d, because the 4s subshell is actually slightly lower in energy than 3d.
 The correct full filling order is: